Due to a gas leak, the Fremont campus will be on remote status Tuesday, March 31.

 Colorado’s concurrent enrollment program enables students to take college courses while they are still in high school.
 Classes may take place on the college campus or be taught by college-certified teachers at the high school.

 Tuition is paid for by a student’s school district, saving families thousands of dollars in education costs.
-In the 2018-19 school year, concurrent enrollment students at Pueblo Community College campuses saved an estimated $2.3 million in tuition.
+Concurrent enrollment students at Pueblo Community College campuses save an estimated $2.3 million in tuition.

 According to a recent study conducted by the Colorado Department of Higher Education in conjunction with the University of Colorado-Boulder, concurrent enrollment students: